Tandemz/tandemz.io/src/pages/en/pricing.md

       title: Find quality participant now
       button_priority: primary
   - title: In person
-    price: from 55€ / participant
+    price: from 80€ / participant
-    details: |-
-      * For studies that need to take place at a specific location
+    details: For studies that need to take place at a specific location
-      * Price based on a 30min meeting
     highlight: false
     actions:
     - label: Recruit now